 In the early 1980’s a colonoscopy service was introduced – initially at our City Park rooms, then at Constantiaberg, Vincent Pallotti and Wynberg.
 In the late 1980’s Syd started doing private ERCP’s n the radiology suite of Dr Levin & Partners (now Dr Tuft & Partners).
 The move to Harfield House enabled us to design our own endoscopy suite and this coincided with the introduction of video endoscopy.
 Subsequently the same happened at our Constantiaberg and Vincent Pallotti rooms.

-Today, the practice is the largest private endoscopy facility in South Africa.
-We have three endoscopy suites, 7 scoping partners and 6 nurses.
+Today we have 2 endoscopy suites at our Kingsbury rooms with 3 scoping partners and 2 nurses.
 We continue to provide an ERCP service and in 2009 introduced Transanal Endoscopic Microsurgery (TEO) into the country.
-The current annual number of scopes across the practice is over 4000.